Akshay Kumar asks Jackky Bhagnani to hold his payment until all cast-crew members are paid: 'He met me recently...'

 Jackky Bhagnani revealed that he aims to prioritize the well-being of the crew, and the support of long-time collaborator Akshay Kumar during this tough time has given him confidence.
 Jackky Bhagnani revealed that Akshay met him recently to discuss the matter.
 After learning about the entire situation, the seasoned star didn't hesitate to step forward and support all the parties involved.

 In an official statement, Jackky said, "Akshay sir met me recently to discuss this matter.
 Upon learning about this situation, Akshay sir didn't hesitate to step forward and show his support for the crew.
-He has insisted that his payments be placed on hold until every single cast and crew member working on our projects receives their full and final payment.
+He has insisted that his payments be placed on hold until every single crew member working on our projects receives their full and final payment.
 We are incredibly grateful for Akshay sir’s understanding and his willingness to stand with us during this time.
-The movie business hinges on strong relationships, and that is the spirit we strive to foster at Pooja Entertainment."
+The movie business hinges on strong relationships and that is the spirit we strive to foster in the industry."

+ALSO READ: Vashu Bhagnani sells off office to pay Rs 250 cr debt; lays off 80 percent workforce amid allegations of unpaid dues: Report

 The cast of Bade Miyan Chote Miyan is yet to be paid